1. Travel insurance after a breast cancer diagnosis

-Air travel and prostheses
+3. Air travel with your prostheses

+It’s safe to fly with a prosthesis as aircraft cabins are pressurised.
 Some airports use body scanners as part of their security procedures and some of these will reveal a prosthesis.

 - yellow fever